 L-glutamine, also just referred to as glutamine, is the type found in food and supplements, and is used to make proteins and perform other functions within the body.
 It is important for the immune system and intestinal health.

-Glutamine is the most abundant amino acid within bodily fluids, however, there are times where your body cannot produce as much as it needs.
+It is the most abundant amino acid within bodily fluids.
+However, there are times when your body cannot produce as much as it needs.
 For this reason, it is considered a conditionally essential amino acid.

-Under conditions such as injury or illness your body does not keep up with its own needs for glutamine, and it must then be consumed to meet those needs.
+Under conditions such as injury or illness your body does not keep up with its own needs for this amino acid, and it must then be consumed to meet those needs.
 It can be consumed either through diet or through glutamine supplements.

 D-glutamine really serves no purpose in humans.

-Glutamine is found naturally occurring in many foods, and the average diet contains about 3-6 grams per day.
-The foods that have the highest amount are high protein.
+This amino acid naturally occurs in many foods, and the average diet contains about 3-6 grams per day.
+The foods that have the highest amount are high in protein.
 Below are some foods with high glutamine content listed as the amount per 100 grams of protein in that food: